Omniverse-Web3-Labs/analysis-6358/docs/dsa-analysis.md

 # Double-Spend Attack Analysis

+Actually, with a zk-rollup layer for omnichians, the `double-spend attack` will be finally settled.
+This article presents a detailed analysis of the double-spent attacks without the zk-rollup layer for omnichians, and will prove that the probability of successful DSA is very low with a longer wait time or more synchronizers.

+To understand the analysis, we need some knowledge of [exponential distribution](#exponential-distribution) and [reliability](./reliability-analysis.md).
+You can ignore the analysis and directly jump to the [results](#results).

 ## Simplified Model

 In this simplified model, we will use an [exponential distribution](#exponential-distribution) to describe the working process of the synchronizers.
 And use another **exponential distribution** to describe the time of successful submission of a smart contract call transaction.